dhruvpatel44/Visual-Odometry/README.md

 ### Output:
 For every pair of images, we need to find the Rotation Matrix R and the Translation Vector t, which describes the motion of the vehicle between the two frames.
 The vector t can only be computed up to a scale factor in our monocular scheme.

+## Working code:

+The working code uses images from the KITTI dataset and ground truth for finding the absolute scale.